Strategy11/formidable-forms/readme.txt

 * <a href="https://formidableforms.com/features/email-autoresponders-wordpress/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Send email notifications & autoresponders</a>.
 Automatically let clients know you received their message.
 Then create customized email notifications for multiple recipients and get info from an email form to those who need it.
 * Email routing.
 Conditionally send multiple autoresponder emails and notifications based on values in email forms, user registration forms, and payment forms.
 * Pricing fields for easy eCommerce forms with automatic price calculations.
 Drop in a product field, quantity, and total and you're good to go.
 * <a href="https://formidableforms.com/wordpress-calculator-plugin/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Calculator forms</a>.
 Create basic and complex calculations, and even combine text from multiple fields.
-This is great for a mortgage calculator, auto loan calculator, and many more.
+This is great for a mortgage calculator, auto loan calculator, and many other calculators.
 Your visitors can benefit from price calculations for easy quotes and price estimates.
 We recommend adding range sliders for calculator forms your clients will love.
 * <a href="https://formidableforms.com/features/wordpress-visual-form-styler/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Visual style creator</a>.
 Having trouble styling your WordPress forms?
 Our form creator allows you to brand calculator forms, email forms, quiz forms, and other WP forms to match your site.
 Change colors, borders, font sizes, and more without any code.
 * <a href="https://formidableforms.com/features/flexible-layouts-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Flexible form layout design</a>.
 Build mobile responsive forms and advanced layouts with multiple fields in a row by using our CSS layout classes.
 * <a href="https://formidableforms.com/features/wordpress-mobile-friendly-responsive-forms/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Mobile-friendly, responsive forms</a>.
 All of our forms are sized automatically for every screen size.
 Ensure that everyone can see and submit your surveys, calculator forms, Stripe forms, and web forms from any device.